Positron Settings

 Most users should leave this at the default (prefer-direct).

-Relationship to Config File
+Relationship to Posit Assistant Config File

 - Config-file-only — Runtime paths, permissions, storage, and logging are shared across all platforms and have no VS Code setting.